 Specialized Training Programs

-The Army offers distinct training programs to transform civilians into skilled soldiers.
+The Army features specialized training programs designed to transform civilians into skilled soldiers, focusing on physical fitness, military skills, and occupational specialties.

 Basic Combat Training (BCT) and Advanced Training